 For instance, Hartford County is a popular place to call home.
 The average tax rate is significantly higher than the median at 2.22%.
 This means for a home with an assessed value of $250,000, you should expect to pay $5,550 annually.
 An area like Litchfield County has a lower rate at 1.89%, so a property with an assessment of $250,000 will be lower, at $4,725 per year.

-Connecticut home buyers are eligible to receive a $1,000 rebate after landing their dream home when working with a Clever Partner Agent.
+Connecticut home buyers may be eligible for Clever Cash Backwhen working with a Clever Partner Agent.

 Tax Breaks for Connecticut Home Buyers & Sellers